 History, in briefs

 Upper montane treeless meadows - balds - host high floral diversity, panoramic views of the landscape, and origins shrouded in mystery (Murdock 1968, Gersmehl 1970, Hamel and Somers 1990).
 There has been much in the way of “bald history” in the literature, but there is relatively little regarding vegetation dynamics following disturbance.
 Management of these balds varies by agency, type of bald - heath or grass, and proposed history - whether it was cleared, grazed, burned, or some combination of these (Lindsay and Bratton 1979b, Weigl and Knowles 1995, 2014).
 Separating bald origins and subtype vegetation dynamics is key to preserving these dwindling ecosystems and to conserve them for future generations to enjoy (Moravek et al. 2013).
 Here, our intention was to examine changes in the vegetation community following a low-intensity ground fire in February of 2022, that burned approximately 24 acres on Carver’s Gap.
-Fortunately, there was pre-burn data from a recent study by Stokes and Horton (2022), they had examined the vegetation composition following 30 years of mowing management (Murdock 1968, Hamel and Somers 1990) using the similar methods used here.
+Fortunately, there was pre-burn data from a recent study by Stokes and Horton (2022), that examined the vegetation composition following 30 years of mowing management (Murdock 1968, Hamel and Somers 1990) using the similar methods used here.

 Woody Encroachment